MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - SQL configuration of the SCOM environment (version/SP version/SQL Always ON/Cluster)
 - Microsoft alerts that are marked as not useful and the reason
-- Number of widgets, views, dashboards created in *Monitoring* pane
+- Number of widgets, views, and dashboards created in *Monitoring* pane
 - Number of dashboards in *My Workspace*
 - Time taken to load the Scheduled Maintenance summary screen
 - Average number of entities that are set to maintenance mode through Maintenance mode task and Scheduled Maintenance mode screen
-- System Center ID the SCOM environment reside in
+- System Center ID the SCOM environment resides in
 - Selected features